bobdenotter/many-eyes-of-making/Session recap/Drone Strike.md

-Both Galen and Rydia see Akulele, Petr, Beck and Sekkalok approach, all of them having spotted them in turn as well.
-Akulele tells Galen, who steps out, that she has his friends, who asks her if they’re going to have to get in a fight to get them back.
+Both Galen and Rydia see [[Akulele]], Petr, Beck and Sekkalok approach, all of them having spotted them in turn as well. [[Akulele]] tells Galen, who steps out, that she has his friends, who asks her if they’re going to have to get in a fight to get them back.
 She tells him not to worry, asking him if he’s alright.